progressivis/progressivis/doc/install.md

 If you only need the *Progressivis* core, install the `progressivis` package.
 If you need *Progressivis* with visualizations or if you don't know all your needs in advance install  `ipyprogressivis` (which will also install `progressivis` as a dependency).
 Installation procedures are similar between `progressivis` and `ipyprogressivis`, so in the following `[ipy]progressivis` means `progressivis` or `ipyprogressivis`

-Currently these installations have been tested only with *Linux*.
+Currently these installations are continually tested with *Linux*.
+They should also work on MacOS and Windows.

+For now (November 2024), We are conducting tests to make sure the installation works well so we recommend using the installation for developers.

 ### With miniforge (recommended):